-There are instances where a new employee may have been in a leadership role in his/her new place of employment, but not given some of the benefits previously used to.
-These changes can sometimes create a dip in effectiveness, and it is expected that the employee forges better relationships with the new colleagues to help with this transition phase.
+Sometimes, a new employee may have been in a leadership role in his/her new place of employment.
+Thus, if not given some of the previously used benefits, the changes can create a productivity dip.
+Therefore, the employee should forge better relationships with the new colleagues to help with this transition phase.

 Frequently, it is common for employees brought in to evoke changes to struggle with effecting such changes.
 Undoubtedly, the pressure of performing and delivering results may be difficult.

-The way the new employee may have managed her time in her former place of employment may differ from the organization’s requirements for time management.
-It is required that the new employee is given room for adjustments and made to understand the importance of sticking to the organization’s schedule.
+The new employee's time management culture in her former place of employment may differ from the organization’s requirements.
+The new employee should adjust and understand the importance of sticking to the organization’s schedule.

 Adapting to the new culture is a pervasive challenge.
-Sometimes, an employee may show signs of not adjusting to the new organization’s work culture.
-If this problem isn’t altered in time, it may affect the employee’s relationship with his coworkers and manager.
+Sometimes, an employee may show signs of not adjusting to the new organization's work culture.
+If this problem doesn't change in time, it may affect the relationship with his coworkers and manager.